GheodeAI/copernicus_utils/docs/WEB.md

 ### Generate File

-1. Click "Update Preview" to see the result
+1. Click "🔄 Update Preview" to see the result
 2. Review the content in the preview section
+3. **Check for warnings**:
+   - If you see a yellow warning box, you don't have enough workers
+   - The warning shows how many combinations are unassigned
+   - Solutions: add more API keys, increase jobs per user, or reduce variables
-3. Click "Download CONFIG.conf"
+4. Click "💾 Download CONFIG.conf"
+5. If there are insufficient workers, a confirmation dialog will appear
-4. The file will download automatically
+6. The file will download automatically

 ### Other Functions